manicporcupine/C4D-Optimisation-scripts/README.md

 ## 🧼 Scene Cleanup

 - **Delete All Hidden Objects.py**
   Removes all objects hidden in viewport or renderer.
 Ensures export-ready geometry.
-Handles references inside hidden instances safely.
+Doesn't delete anything linked to an instance.

 - **Delete Red Instances.py**
   Deletes orphaned Redshift instance objects (those with no valid reference).